alex-huff/CraftOS-Create-MIDI/README.md

 python convert.py song-name.mid > song-name.lua
 ```

-Now you can upload this file to pastebin, and download it on the controlling computer by running
+Now you can upload this file to pastebin, and download it on the controlling computer by running (replacing `<code>` and `<filename>` with the pastebin code and the song name):

 ```sh
 pastebin get <code> <filename>